10 v24 -- recommendations

 Music

-Musical Offering by J. S. Bach (his B Minor Mass, which I forget if I heard before 2024 or not, also fits): music that is basically the opposite of pop (or "an opposite of pop" since something heavily dissonant might also be); recommended as a counterpart to poppy music
+Musical Offering by J. S. Bach (his B Minor Mass, which I forget if I heard before 2024 or not, also fits): music that is basically the opposite of pop (or "an opposite of pop" since something heavily dissonant might also be, or maybe something dry or ceremonial from a non-Western culture); recommended as a counterpart to poppy music

 Stereolab; Timewind by Klaus Schulze: music of endurance (poppy-energetic, spaced-out-facing-weirdness respectively)